Surprise! Heidi Klum and Tom Kaulitz Are Married

 Surprise!
 Heidi Klum is officially off the market again...auf wiedersehen!

-The 46-year-old German supermodel and former America's Got Talent judge and Project Runway host and Tom Kaulitz, 29, from the German rock band Tokio Hotel, recently obtained a marriage license and tied the knot, according to multiple reports.
+The 46-year-old German supermodel and former America's Got Talent judge and Project Runway host and Tom Kaulitz, 29, from the German rock band Tokio Hotel, obtained a marriage license and tied the knot in February, according to multiple reports.

 The two got engaged last December over Christmas.
 Klum and Kaulitz went public with their relationship in May 2018 at the Cannes amfAR Gala, months after sparking romance rumors.